 Although the issue is founded by an assertion based on all legal means and interpretation, it still shouldn’t be taken at its singular face value.
 There is the legal assertion on one hand, as there is a historical, a long-standing assertion on the other hand.
 By simply invoking Unclos, is simply denigrating the historical claim of the equally sovereign state.

-Although there could be no way for Unclos to consider a historical claim as legally binding as such when it serves as a clear unified law that provides a legal claim that is more binding than the other ways around, still The Hague ruling on the China-Philippines dispute is ravished with defects, shortsighted as a one-man party rule in an arbitration process defeating the very essence of the process.
+Although there could be no way for Unclos to consider a historical claim as legally binding as such when it serves as a clear unified law that provides a legal claim that is more binding than the other ways around, still The Hague ruling on China-Philippines dispute is ravished with defects, shortsighted as a one-man party rule in an arbitration process defeating the very essence of the process.

 In a sloppier than ever talk, this could be better understood this way: how could it be called an agreement, an arbitration when there’s only one party that agreed upon?

-Further, The Hague ruling on the China-Philippines dispute has shown defective early on when it accepted the case submitted by the Philippines and heard the case.
+Further, The Hague ruling on China-Philippines dispute has shown defective early on when it accepted the case submitted by the Philippines and heard the case.
 Assuming for the sake of argument, given these following premises:

 - That, an arbitration case cannot be called as such with only one party is heard, guided by the fact that the other party called in that case had expressed opposition to the arbitration provision when it ratified the very law.